 The depth of a wound has a significant impact on how wounds heal, the healing process and its clinical management.
 For example, if the injury is limited to the epidermis, the epidermis can relatively easily regenerate itself, without scarring.
 This, similar to limited injury in the liver, is one of the few instances in which regeneration, as opposed to repair, occurs after injury.
 However, with deeper wounds, involving part or all of the dermis and deeper layers, regeneration does not occur, but rather a repair process is initiated that usually results in scarring.
 Interestingly, regeneration can sometimes occur in specific situations even when the dermis is involved.
 One example of this is in early (first two trimesters) fetal skin wounds.
 Although not entirely understood, this is likely due to a reduced inflammatory response and the presence of higher concentrations of glycosaminoglycans and type III collagen and decreased levels of transforming growth factor b1 (TGF-b1), seen in fetal dermis.
 Overall, these factors are likely important in mediating regeneration rather than repair.3

 Wound classification is based on the depth of involvement.
 Superficial wounds involve only the epidermis and upper dermis.
-If only the epidermis ...
+If only ...